Utilitarianism: 18th century

 Utilitarianism as a distinct ethical position only emerged in the 18th century, and although it is usually thought to have begun with Jeremy Bentham, there were earlier writers who presented theories that were strikingly similar.

 Hutcheson

-Francis Hutcheson first introduced a key utilitarian phrase in An Inquiry into the Original of Our Ideas of Beauty and Virtue (1725): when choosing the most moral action, the amount of virtue in a particular action is proportionate to the number of people such brings happiness to.
+Francis Hutcheson first introduced a key utilitarian phrase in An Inquiry into the Original of Our Ideas of Beauty and Virtue (1725): when choosing the most moral action, the amount of virtue in a particular action is proportionate to the number of people it brings happiness to.
 In the same way, moral evil, or vice, is proportionate to the number of people made to suffer.
-The best action is the one that procures the greatest happiness of the greatest numbers—and the worst is the one that causes the most misery.
+The best action is the one that procures the greatest happiness to the greatest numbers, and the worst is the one that causes the most misery.
 In the first three editions of the book, Hutcheson included various mathematical algorithms "to compute the Morality of any Actions."
-In doing so, he pre-figured the hedonic calculus of Bentham.
+In doing so, he echoed the later-proposed hedonic calculus of Bentham.